Tips to Prevent Your Home from Flooding

 Find the roof leak by partnering with a friend.
 One partner hoses water along the roof, while the other looks for penetrations from inside the attic.
 Once the leak is discovered, take steps to seal the leak with caulk or re-shingle the defective areas of the roof.

-Small leaks can be temporarily handled by homeowners until a licensed plumber offers a long-lasting solution.
+Small leaks can be temporarily handled by homeowners until a licensed plumber offers a long-lasting solutionA solution is a homogeneous mixture of two or more substance...
+More.
 Adhere waterproof tape over the leak on the dry pipe.
 While the tape stops the leak for the short-term, another leak may spring up elsewhere.
 Call a plumber immediately for a permanent fix.

 3. Maintain the gutter.